LRTA 13000 class

 Interior of the door area

+Each LRV has three inside-frame bogies consisting of two motorized bogies at the ends and a Jacobs trailer bogie under the articulation.
 Semi-permanent couplers are installed at the ends of every light rail vehicle, except for the driving cab section of the head car.

 These trains are easily recognizable by their distinctive braking sounds, which produce a screeching noise when stopping.
 This trait was not present in earlier train class sets, even when they were first introduced.

-Signalling and control systems
+Signaling and control systems

 The trains are also equipped with a Train Control and Monitoring System (TCMS).